 To remove the main and additional fuel tanks, unscrew the nuts of the clamp ends.

-When loosening the nuts, keep the ends from turning with an adjustable wrench.
+When loosening the nuts, keep the ends from turning with an adjustable spanner.

-It is more convenient to remove the main fuel tank if the bracket bracket is removed.
+It is more convenient to remove the main fuel tank if the bracket angle is removed.

 Before repairs, rinse the fuel tank inside and out with a 5% caustic soda solution, followed by rinsing with hot water until all traces of fuel are completely removed.